canro91/canro91.github.io/_posts/2022-03-21-SQLServerIndexRecommendations.md

 ## Parting words

 Voilà!
 These are some of the things I learned about SQL Server index recommendations.
 Remember, indexes aren't free.
-The more indexes you add, the slower your queries will get.
+The more indexes we add, the slower our queries will get.

-Next time you see index recommendations on your execution plans, check if you already have a similar index and modify it.
-If you don't, please remember to at least change its name.
-And not to include all the columns of your table.
+Next time we see index recommendations on our execution plans, let's check if we already have a similar index and modify that one.
+If we don't, please let's remember to at least change the recommended index's name.
+And not to include all the columns of our table.

 I learned these things following [Brent Ozar's Master Index Tuning]({% post_url 2022-05-02-BrentOzarMasteringCoursesReview %}) class.
 Great class!